 Zerfoss Building.
-Completed in 1967, the Zerfoss Building is located north of the Round Wing.
+Completed in 1967, the Zerfoss Building is located

 Northwest Court.
 This wing, also completed in 1967, is located north of the Round Wing.

 Joe and Howard Werthan Building.
 The Werthan Building, completed in 1972, fronts on 21st Avenue South.